Cheapest Life Insurance for Seniors: Affordable 2025 Rates

 Cheapest Term Life Insurance for Seniors Who Smoke

-Smokers face higher life insurance premiums due to increased health risks.
+Smokers pay more for life insurance because of higher health risks.
 Protective and Assurity lead with affordable options for senior male smokers, while Columbus Life offers the cheapest rates for senior female smokers based on a $100,000 10-year term policy.
+The cheapest life insurance rates for smokers vary by age, coverage level and term length.

 Select